MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 For reference I'm running it from this [branch of my repo](https://github.com/MrCartoonology/imagegen/tree/fixrun), using [this modified notebook](https://github.com/MrCartoonology/imagegen/blob/fixrun/notebooks/annotated_diffusion_celeba2.ipynb).

-The UNet here is much better
+The UNet for this run has much more capacity:
 * 50 million weights vs 1/2 million
 * visual attention layer
 * each unet block has its own MLP to apply to the timestep embedding